PrincetonUniversity/codePost-tools/README.md

 ## Usage Examples

 In both the following examples, we asssume there is a configuration file `~/.codepost-config.yaml` which is properly configured for the course `"COS126"` and period `"S2019"`.
-We assume that the autograding scripts can be invoked by calling `~/assignments/guitar/run-script *`.
+We assume TigerFile has been configured to collect submissions for this coruse.
+We assume that the autograding scripts can be invoked by calling `~/assignments/guitar/run-script *` from the course's shell account, and that, after running, they produce at most one output file per `{submission}` at the location `../.output/{submission}.output.txt`.
+(This location is configurable in the `codepost-config.yaml` file setting `tests_path`.)

 ### Upload a single submission